UltraSam: A Foundation Model for Ultrasound using Large Open-Access Segmentation Datasets: Abstract

-\textbf{Conclusion}: We compile US-43d, a large-scale unified ultrasound dataset, and introduce UltraSam, a powerful multi-purpose SAM-style model for ultrasound images.
+\textbf{Conclusion}: UltraSam demonstrates that SAM-style training on diverse, sparsely annotated US data enables effective generalization across tasks.
+By unlocking the value of fragmented public datasets, our approach lays the foundation for scalable, real-world US representation learning.
 We release our code and pretrained models at \href{https://github.com/CAMMA-public/UltraSam}{https://github.com/CAMMA-public/UltraSam} and invite the community to further this effort by continuing to contribute high-quality datasets. \\

 \textbf{Keywords}: Foundation Models, SAM, Ultrasound, Large-Scale Dataset